Jrmr27/Jrmr27/README.md

 - 👋 Hi, I’m @Jrmr27
 - 👀 I’m interested in ... programming among other things right now
 - 🌱 I’m currently learning ...
-R and C
+R, C & Java
 - 💞️ I’m looking to collaborate on ... programming projects
 - 📫 How to reach me ... via discord of github